tw-haiven/haiven/README.md

 ### With Azure OpenAI

 - Create a `.env` file with the content of (app/.env.azure.template)[app/.env.azure.template]
-- Change the `AZURE_OPENAI_API_KEY` in that file to the API Key - ask the Team AI team for access to the "trial" Azure OpenAI API Key, if you haven't received it yet.
+- Change the `AZURE_OPENAI_API_KEY` in that file to the API Key - ask the Haiven team for access to the "trial" Azure OpenAI API Key, if you haven't received it yet.

 ```
 mkdir team-ai
 cd team-ai
 # Put the .env file into this new folder
-git clone git@github.com:tw-team-ai/team-ai-tw-knowledge-pack.git
+git clone git@github.com:tw-haiven/haiven-tw-knowledge-pack.git
 docker run \
         -v ./team-ai-tw-knowledge-pack:/app/teams \
         --env-file .env \
         -e AUTH_SWITCHED_OFF=true \
         -e TEAM_CONTENT_PATH=/app/teams \
         -p 8080:8080 \
-        ghcr.io/tw-team-ai/team-ai:main
+        ghcr.io/tw-haiven/haiven:main
 ```

 ### With Ollama, locally